Official FBR Tax Return Deadlines for 2026

 If you have already missed the September 30 filing deadline, here is the correct course of action:

 - File immediately — do not wait further.
-Every additional day increases your PKR 1,000/day penalty.
+Every additional day increases your PKR 1,000/month penalty.

 - File your return on IRIS — log in, complete your income and wealth statement, and submit the return.